0foo/study_notes/aws_parent/aws_solutions_architect/services/data_engineering/Kinesis_firehose.md

     * pay by usage!!!
     * no data storage
     * can send to multiple destinations
     * buffering(i.e. for saving money on writes to s3)
     * can add custom transformation logic with lambda
     * automatic scaling
     * data compression/encryption(can configure Firehose to compress data (e.g., GZIP, Snappy) and encrypt it )
     * error handling/retry mechanisms (Firehose retries failed data deliveries and supports logging errors for troubleshooting.)

-#### Custom transformations with lambda

-* Lambda is invoked for every batch of data sent by Firehose to the function for transformation.
-    * Invocation cost: $0.20 per million invocations.
-    * Frequent invocations (due to small Firehose buffer sizes) can increase costs.
-    * want a large buffer to use one lambda

-* Note this can get expensive

 #### Why?